ibm-cloud-docs/account/account-close.md

 Before you can close a Pay-As-You-Go or Subscription account, the account owner needs to cancel all services, devices, and billing items for the account.
 Then, the account owner can create a support case to close a Subscription account or close a Pay-As-You-Go in the {{site.data.keyword.cloud}} console.

 To close an enteprise account, you must also remove all child accounts.
 After an account is removed, it is closed and can't be reactivated.
+It takes 21 days after the removal is initiated to fully remove the account from the enterprise.
+The account is `SUSPENDED` for 14 days and `CANCEL_PENDING` for 7 days.

 If your account has reserved instances with term remaining on the agreement or other resources that you can't cancel, contact [support](/unifiedsupport/supportcenter).
 Rescheduled any pending cancellations to terminate prior to account cancellation.
 For example, you might have {{site.data.keyword.baremetal_short}} scheduled to terminate at the end of the month.